Quantum phase estimation using squeezed quasi-Bell states: Quantum phase estimation with squeezed quasi-Bell states

 We have verified that if the parameter $l$ is negative, the optimal input state is not an entangled state, and the mode $A$ of this state corresponds to what has been previously found \cite{douglas14}, i.e., the QFI is given by

 We remind that in the case of phase estimation with single-mode states we have $\beta_{\mathsf{opt}}=1$.
 If $l$ increases from $0$ to $1$, though, the QFI increases if there is enough energy.
 In this range of values for the energy, increasing $\beta$ past $\approx0.8$ leads to a reduction of entanglement.
 This is because the components of the quasi-Bell state become two squeezed vacuum states, and the overlap $\kappa=\langle{\alpha,\xi}|{-\alpha,\xi}\rangle$ increases \cite{hirota}.
 For this reason, $\beta_{\mathsf{opt}}$ is not equal to $1$, which reconciles the gains due to entanglement with the gains due to squeezing for the phase estimation.
-In Fig.~\ref{fig:Emaranhamento-Sonda-otima} we plot the entanglement of the optimal probe state for various interpolation parameters $l$.
+In Fig.~\ref{fig:Emaranhamento-Sonda-otima} we plot the entanglement of the optimal probe state as a function of the interpolation parameter $l$.
 We draw attention to the fact that even when we take $l\neq0$, entanglement is not imposed, because the state is not entangled if $\beta_{\mathsf{opt}}=1$, as it happens for $l<0$.
-Moreover, in the case of a single mode squeezed state (when there was no additional parameter $l$) $\beta_{\mathsf{opt}}=1$ was indeed the optimal value for the ``squeezing fraction".
-This means that the phase estimation with linear unitary disturbance could be upgraded by the use of entangled states.
+Moreover, in the case of a single-mode squeezed state (when there was no additional parameter $l$) $\beta_{\mathsf{opt}}=1$ was indeed the optimal value for the ``squeezing fraction".
+This means that the phase estimation with a linear unitary disturbance could be upgraded by the use of entangled states.

 The QFI is gradually increased when we allow the state to be more and more entangled (increasing $l$), so it seems natural to look for a more direct relation between the entanglement of the quasi-Bell states and the resulting QFI.
 When we found the optimal parameters $\beta$ and $\theta$ for the input state by maximizing the QFI, we removed the dependence of the QFI on those parameters.
-We are now able to observe the dependence of the QFI on the interpolation parameter $l$, which fixes the maximal entanglement of the input state.
+We are now able to observe the dependence of the QFI on the interpolation parameter $l$, which fixes the amount of entanglement of the input state.
 Because both the QFI and the entanglement are monotonic functions of $l$, for $l>0$, we can represent the QFI directly as a function of the entanglement for this (positive) $l$ semi-axis.
 In Fig.~\ref{fig:QFI_functionOf_E} we notice that the QFI increases monotonically as the entanglement of the probe state increases, showing that entanglement is a resource for quantum phase estimation even if there is a unitary disturbance in the system.